 Deleting a transaction permanently deletes any data for a given transaction.
 This may also be done via API.

-The ID Check section in the center of the report contains all of the data fields Berbix extracted from the document, plus the photos the user uploaded.
-Click on the photos for closer visual inspection, or to see alternate shots provided by the user.
+The ID Check section in the center of the report contains all of the data fields Berbix extracted from the document, plus the document photos the user uploaded.

 ID Check: Confidence and Sources

 Each field in the ID Check will have an associated color (green, yellow or red), corresponding to our confidence in the source of the data: